Where can I ask my questions and get a reply?

 2021-2022 PRK acceptance letters will be mailed out in April.

 Will students with disabilities have extended school year summer services and will it be a longer timeframe because of school closures?

 Students with disabilities who have these services on their IEPs are eligible to receive.
 More details will follow.

 My family is feeling anxious and under a lot of stress because of COVID-19 and not being able to leave the house.
 I do not have any support.
 What should I do?

-Please contact your teacher or your principal for referral support.
+Please contact your child’s Principal, School Adjustment Counselor, School Psychologist or Wraparound Coordinator for referral support.

 I feel unsafe at home because of a family member.
 How can I get help?

 You can access support through the hotline at 1-877-785-2020 or by dialing 211.

 If in an emergency situation, please call 911.